xwiki-contrib/sandbox/authenticators/xwiki-authentication-puma/README.txt

 = How to build it =

-You will need to following jars to build the authenticator (you can find them in your WebSphere install):
+You will need the following jars to build the authenticator (you can find them in your WebSphere install):
 * wp.user.api.jar
 * wp.portletservices.api.legacy.jar
 * wp.portletservices.api.standard.jar